 - Go raw.
 The more fresh vegetables you eat, the lower you’re eating on the food chain.
 Toxins accumulate in the tissues of animals.
 Fresh veggies have a whole host of health benefits as well as deflecting xenoestrogens.
 Cruciferous veggies, such as broccoli and cabbage, contain flavones and indoles that are particularly effective at battling estrogen excess.

 - Avoid soy.
 We’ve all come to think of soy as a healthy alternative for protein and calcium.
 In fact, as a subsidized crop, soy has become so prevalent in so many foods that allergies are on the rise.
-It hides on labels as hydrolyzed vegetable protein, lecithin, starch, and vegetable oil.
-Soy is a source of phytoestrogens and because we are exposed to it so much in all of our foods (and health and beauty products) it is becoming an endocrine-disruptor.
-(Fermented soy has less detriments and more nutrients.)
+It hides on labels as hydrolyzed vegetable protein, lecithin, starch and vegetable oil.
+Soy is a source of phytoestrogens.
+Because we are exposed to it so much in all of our foods (and health and beauty products), it is becoming an endocrine disruptor (Fermented soy has less detriments and more nutrients.)